timmyjose-study/tdd-with-idris/README.md

 # TDD with idris

-Learning Idris from the book, "Type-driven development with Idris".
+Learning Idris from the book, "Type-driven development with Idris" by Edwin Brady.